Discrepancy of hypergraphs: Definitions

 These notions as well as the term 'discrepancy' seem to have appeared for the first time in a paper of Beck.
-Earlier results on this problem include the famous lower bound on the discrepancy of arithmetic progressions by Roth and upper bounds for this problem and other results by Erdős and Spencer and Sárközi (described on p.
-39).
+Earlier results on this problem include the famous lower bound on the discrepancy of arithmetic progressions by Roth and upper bounds for this problem and other results by Erdős and Spencer and Sárközi.
 At that time, discrepancy problems were called quasi-Ramsey problems.

 Examples

 To get some intuition for this concept, let's have a look at a few examples.